 Professor Annette Dolphin, President Elect of the British Neuroscience Association

 "Recognising the unmet need in chronic neurological diseases, a strategic decision was made to invest more heavily in neuroscience and we want to do it in a more innovative way”

-Dr Marius Scholtz, Neuroscience Lead Roche Products Limited
+Dr Marius Scholtz, Country Medical Lead, Roche Products Limited

 Dr Hannah Critchlow is a neuroscientist with a grounding in neuropsychiatry.
 Hannah demystifies the human brain for radio, TV and live audiences, producing and presenting neuroscience oriented interactive experiences for the general public.
 She has appeared on Sky, BBC and ITV channels, and has presented live events to more than 30,000 people globally.